Ottawa: Performing and visual arts

-The Ottawa Little Theatre, founded in 1913 as the Ottawa Drama League, is the longest-running community theatre company in Ottawa.
+The Ottawa Little Theatre, founded in 1913 as the Ottawa Drama League, is Ottawa's longest-running community theatre company.
 Since 1969, Ottawa has been the home of the National Arts Centre, a major performing arts venue that houses four stages and is home to the National Arts Centre Orchestra, the Ottawa Symphony Orchestra and Opera Lyra Ottawa.

-Established in 1975, the Great Canadian Theatre Company specializes in the production of Canadian plays at a local level.The cities museum landscape is notable for containing six of Canada's nine national museums, the Canada Agriculture and Food Museum, the Canada Aviation and Space Museum, the Canada Science and Technology Museum, Canadian Museum of Nature, Canadian War Museum and National Gallery of Canada.
+Established in 1975, the Great Canadian Theatre Company specializes in the production of Canadian plays at a local level.
+The cities museum landscape is notable for containing six of Canada's nine national museums, the Canada Agriculture and Food Museum, the Canada Aviation and Space Museum, the Canada Science and Technology Museum, Canadian Museum of Nature, Canadian War Museum and National Gallery of Canada.
 The National Gallery of Canada; designed by famous architect Moshe Safdie, it is a permanent home to the Maman sculpture.
 The Canadian War Museum houses over 3.75 million artifacts and was moved to an expanded facility in 2005.
 The Canadian Museum of Nature was built in 1905, and underwent a major renovation between 2004 and 2010, leading to a centrepiece Blue Whale skeleton, and the creation of a monthly nightclub experience, Nature Nocturne.

 Cuisine

-Ottawa is home to a number of regional dishes.
-A city with traditional French-Canadian roots, staples such as poutine are served throughout the city.
-However, many consider shawarma Ottawa's official dish.
-Ottawa is home to more shawarma shops than anywhere in the world outside the middle east.
-The city is also home to "Ottawa-style" pizza.
-Consisting usually of a thicker doughy crust, slightly spicy pizza sauce, with the toppings baked under a heavy layer of cheese, keeping the toppings soft.
-Beaver tails, are a fried dough pastry created in Ottawa in the 1970s.
-Le Cordon Bleu has a long established culinary arts institute in the central Ottawa neighbourhood of Sandy Hill.
-It is the only campus for Le Cordon Bleu in North America.
+Ottawa is home to several regional dishes.
+As a city with traditional French-Canadian roots, staples such as poutine are served throughout the city.
+However, many consider shawarma Ottawa's official dish; the city contains more shawarma restaurants than anywhere else in Canada.
+The city is also home to "Ottawa-style" pizza, consisting usually of a thicker doughy crust and slightly spicy pizza sauce, with the toppings baked under a heavy layer of cheese, keeping the toppings soft.
+Beaver tails, a fried dough pastry, were first created in Ottawa in the 1970s.
+Le Cordon Bleu has a long-established culinary arts institute in the central Ottawa neighbourhood of Sandy Hill, the only Le Cordon Bleu campus in North America.